localstack/localstack.github.io/content/blog/2023-11-06-one-click-local-development-announcing-leapps-localstack-integration/index.md

 ---
 title: "One Click Local Development: Announcing Leapp's LocalStack Integration"
 description: "We're excited to announce our partnership with Leapp by Noovolari to integrate LocalStack.
-Now you can easily create LocalStack sessions in Leapp to connect to the cloud emulator without hassles."
+Now you can easily create LocalStack sessions in Leapp and seamlessly switch between local dev and remote cloud environments."
 lead: "We're excited to announce our partnership with Leapp by Noovolari to integrate LocalStack.
 Now you can easily create LocalStack sessions in Leapp to connect to the cloud emulator without hassles."
 date: 2023-11-06
 lastmod: 2023-11-06